combes/credits/README.md

 </array>
 </plist>
 ```

+`title` is replaced by the title of the third-party project.

+`link` is a link to whereever the project is (e.g. GitHub).

+`content` is the license file content.

 # Custom HTML
 You can load custom body and content HTML for display in the web view as follows:
 ```html